Leontii Voitovych

-Leontii Viktorovich Voitovych (Леонтій Вікторович Войтович; 16 May 1951 – 7 February 2023) was a Ukrainian scientist-historian who held a Doctor of Science (Ukrainian: До́ктор нау́к) degree.
+Leontii Viktorovich Voitovych (Леонтій Вікторович Войтович; 16 May 1951 – 7 February 2023) was a Ukrainian scientist and historian who held a Doctor of Science (Доктор наук) degree.
 He was a research fellow of the department of Middle Ages history at the Krypiakevych Institute of Ukrainian Studies (National Academy of Sciences of Ukraine) as well as an academic department director of history of Middle Ages and Byzantine studies in the University of Lviv.

 Biography

-Born in Yemanzhelinsk, Chelyabinsk Oblast, in the Ural region of the Russian Federation, Voitovych's family was from Western Ukraine.
+Born in Yemanzhelinsk, Chelyabinsk Oblast, in the Ural region of the Soviet Russia, Voitovych's family was from Western Ukraine.
 A brother of his grandfather, Petro Voitovych (1862–1938), was a Lviv sculptor and known for his works of Lviv Opera.
 His family was deported across the Ural Mountains during the Stalin period and he grew up in small mining town with many other children of Soviet exiles.
 His father, who graduated from Prague Polytechnic as a bridge engineer, perished in a mine from a methane explosion.
 Soon after Stalin's death, in 1956 Voitovych together with his mother returned to their homeland and settled in Mykolaiv, Lviv Oblast.
 Because in the Soviet Union Voitovych was considered to be an "unreliable element" by state authorities (i.e. a family of former exiles), he was discouraged to even try to enroll in the University of Lviv.

 In 1972, he graduated from Lviv Polytechnic Institute, now Lviv Polytechnic National University, specializing in Mechanical Engineering.
 After graduation Voitovych worked in Berehove at a local branch of the All-Union Institute of maintenance and exploitation of vehicle-tractor park.

 In 1981, he started to be involved in historical research.
 His supervisor was doktor of science Yaroslav Isayevych, who was a director of the department of historical landmarks of the Institute of Social Sciences (today Krypiakevych Institute of Ukrainian Studies).

 In 1994, Voitovych defended his dissertation for a candidate of sciences on "Appanage duchies of Riurikids and Gediminids in 12-16th centuries".
 In 2001, he defended his doctorate dissertation "Princely dynasties of Eastern Europe (9–16th centuries): composition, social and political role".

-Since the late 1990s he was a professor of academic department of Ancient History of Ukraine at the University of Lviv and since 2005 Voitovych headed the academic department of Middle Ages history and Byzantine studies.
+Since the late 1990s, he was a professor of academic department of Ancient History of Ukraine at the University of Lviv and since 2005 Voitovych headed the academic department of Middle Ages history and Byzantine studies.

 Voitovych was considered a notable historian of genealogy of Rurikids and the history of Rus' people (Ruthenians).

 Voitovych died on 7 February 2023, at the age of 71.